Counselling

 Individual counselling

-Counselling can support you with managing the range of emotions that can come with life changes and experiences.
+Counselling can support you with the many challenges and experiences in life.
 Please contact Sue to find out how she can best support you.

 Birth debriefing

 Birth debriefing can be a starting point to begin to understand, and process grief and loss associated with your birth story, allowing for integration and healing over time.
-It can also support your transition to parenting.
+It will also be beneficial in supporting the transition to parenting.

 Individual counselling